 Lady Anne Barnard is another of the Castle’s ghostly residents.
-In the late eighteenth century, Lady Anne lived at the Castle as the colony’s First Lady and end often entertained important dignitaries.
-Lady Anne’s ghost is said to have appeared at parties held in honour of important visitors as well as at Dolphin Pool, where she bathed.
+In the late eighteenth century, Lady Anne lived at the Castle as the colony’s First Lady and often entertained important dignitaries.
+It seems even death won’t stop her from fulfilling her duties: her ghost is said to appear even today when important dignitaries visit.
 Another known ghost story is that of Governor Pieter Gysbert van Noodt, who was apparently a strict and militant man, once sentencing seven soldiers to die by hanging.
 One of the soldiers is said to have cursed him.
 Later that day, Van Noodt was found dead at his desk, having died of a heart attack.

 GROOTE SCHUUR HOSPITAL

 Since opening its doors in 1938, Groote Schuur hospital has seen many patients, staff, and visitors roam about its halls.
 However, it’s believed that some never really left.
 Patients and staff have reported sightings of a young nurse who committed suicide, a patient who fell to his death while trying to escape, and the spooky, but friendly, Sister Fatima who has been seen helping nurses on their rounds.